-So you, as an investor/agent hybrid are going to earn the commission on the $300,000.
-You’re going to earn the extra $25,000 in profit because you split that $50,000 in profit.
+So you, as an investor/agent hybrid, you will earn the commission on the $300,000.
+You will earn the extra $25,000 in profit because you split that $50,000 in profit.
 And now that your seller, rather than selling for $300,000, all the other agents are offering that they can sell it on the market, you sold it at $375,000.

-Now, if you’re a real estate agent or a hybrid investor/agent, and you offer that service, can you tell me that you would not be winning in your market big time because every seller would want to work with you?
+Now, if you’re a real estate agent or a hybrid investor/agent who offers that service, can you tell me that you would not be winning in your market big time because every seller would want to work with you?

 The answer is you would 100% be winning.